300,000 people are directly creating training data for AI

 Aggregating the above

-Summing the above gets us about 280k + 200k + 100k + 56k = 636k taskers.
+Summing these gets us about 280k + 200k + 100k + 56k = 636k taskers.

-In practice not every contractor will also have registered with Scale AI - and Scale’s public numbers are likely an underestimate for the reasons above.
+In practice not every contractor will have registered with Scale AI - and Scale’s public numbers are likely an underestimate for the reasons above.
 I think this gives us at least 300k as a lower bound.
 My best guess is 400k-500k.

 Footnotes